i-am-abhay/kendrick/README.md

 ## Why It Matters

-Communication technology often assumes that people will provide **clean, consistent input**.
+Most speech and language technology is built around the assumption that input will be relatively clean and consistent.

-Real people don't always have that ability.
+Real people do not always have that ability.

-A repeated syllable should not become a completely different sentence.
+A repeated sound should not automatically become a different word.

 A missed letter should not erase someone's intended meaning.

-A slurred word should not automatically be treated as an unrelated word.
+A slurred word should not automatically be interpreted as something unrelated.

-And someone should not have to repeatedly correct themselves just to communicate something they already know how to say.
+And someone should not have to repeatedly correct themselves just to communicate something they already know.

 <br>